How to save money on Swiss train tickets

 No. You’re only allowed to travel by the route(s) specified on your point-to-point ticket.
 If you want to travel from A to B on another route, you’ll have to specify “via-stations” when purchasing your ticket.

-Note that exceptions may apply to zone tickets from urban and regional Swiss fare networks: these may be valid for several routes within a particular area and timeframe.
+Exceptions may apply to zone tickets from urban and regional Swiss fare networks: these may be valid for multiple or all routes within a particular area and timeframe.
 Such time and area limits are indicated in the timetable and by the resellers you can buy your tickets from.

 If you don’t want to be tied to a specific route, consider a day pass or a multiple-day rail pass that grants unlimited travel.